meejah/fowl/docs/messages.rst

         "local-endpoint": "tcp:localhost:8000"
     }

-Since this is basically "the" core feature of ``fow`` lets consider an example:
+Since this is basically "the" core feature of ``fowl`` lets consider an example:

 The partners want to pair-program using ``tty-share``.
 So, one side has to set up a ``localhost`` server and the other side has to connect to it.